-While some people can walk in a clothing shop and buy the one pair of jeans they’ve been eyeing for a month, or walk out without any purchase at all, others with a shopping addiction might find it almost impossible to go in without buying something – every time.
-And while one person might be able to stop at a beer or two at a barbeque and not have another drink for days or weeks, another could have their every thought focused on when they’ll have the next drink.
+While some people can walk into a clothing shop and buy the one pair of jeans they’ve been eyeing for a month, or walk out without any purchase at all, others with a shopping addiction might find it almost impossible to go in without buying something every time.
+Similarly, while one person might be able to stop after a beer or two at a barbeque and not have another drink for days or weeks, another may only be able to think about the next time they’ll be able to indulge.

-Personalities, including addictive personalities, are very complex.
-While there’s not one specific type that’s more prone to addiction than others, there are several factors that can combine to make someone more likely to become addicted.
+In general, personalities are very complex.
+While there’s not necessarily one personality type that’s more prone to addiction than others, there can be several factors that may combine to make someone more likely to become addicted.
 However, these factors do not guarantee that someone will develop an addiction.

-Studies show that there could be a genetic component to addiction.
-In fact, studies have shown that genetics are responsible for about half the likelihood of someone becoming addicted to something.
+Studies show that there is likely a genetic component to addiction.
+In fact, research has shown that genetics may be responsible for about half the likelihood of someone developing an addiction.

 Mental And Emotional Health